sepandhaghighi/pyrgg/README.md

 - Run `PYRGG-1.5.exe`

 ### System Requirements
-Pyrgg will likely run on a modern dual core PC.
+PyRGG will likely run on a modern dual core PC.
 Typical configuration is:

 - Dual Core CPU (2.0 Ghz+)
 - 4GB of RAM